husamsurmeli/husamcast/README.md

 apiandtesting provides unittest with RBAC background. showcases authorization with access_tokens,<br>

 ### How to test
-while testing the api locally user only needs to download that folder (apiandtesting).<br>
+while testing the api locally user only needs to download that folder `apiandtesting`.<br>
-or should 'src' to that folder (if all repo downloaded). apiandtesting folder also have its Readme, please refer to it.<br>
+or should `src` to that folder (if all repo downloaded). apiandtesting folder also have its `Readme`, please refer to it.<br>
 Reviewers may notice that app endpoints and api endpoints operate identical functions (so tests are healthy), but while one renders template (for frontend), other jsonifys (for testing.<br><br>

 ### Roles And permissions<br>